Know the Signs: Preventing Gun Violence and Other Harmful Acts

 Learn more about the signs and when and how to speak up with our Say Something program.
 Thanks to the generosity of our supporters, programs are available at no-cost to middle and high schools nationwide.

-Join with nearly 8.5 million caring people like you who have made the promise to protect our kids.
+Join with over 9 million caring people like you who have made the promise to protect our kids.
 This is a Promise to truly honor the lives lost by turning our tragedy into a moment of transformation.